brooksreed/JLS-PPC/README.md

 # JLS-MPC
 Jump Linear System framework for networked control with schedules, delays, packet loss

+Author: Brooks Reed, brooksr8@gmail.com

-Link to paper (describes notation, JLS system, algorithms):
+Link to paper (describes notation, JLS system, algorithms):(coming soon)
-(coming soon)

-runJLSPPCExamples is the main file for user input -- runs a simulation User input:
+runJLSPPCExamples is the main file for user input -- runs a simulation

+User input:
 - underlying system dynamics
     - some options for these are provided in setupSystemJLSPPC